-This course will introduce students to the importance of, and effective ways of providing physical activity opportunities to individuals with a wide range of abilities.
+This course will introduce students to the importance and effective ways of providing physical activity opportunities to individuals with a wide range of abilities.
 Attention will be paid to the physical, psychological and social supports that enable people with disabilities to adopt the active living lifestyle of greatest interest to them.
 The ability of physical activity professionals to include individuals with different abilities will be examined across a wide variety of physical activity settings (e.g., school physical education, community recreation, fitness training, coaching, etc.).
 Class activities will emphasize active discussion and student participation, and assignments will focus on the practical application of classroom information.

-Prerequisites: ANA126Y, PHE209H, PSL200Y
+Prerequisites: ANA 126Y, PHE 225H, PSL 200Y Three lecture hours per week.